Asciimation/BombePi/README.md

 The menu file provided is the same one used at Bletchley Park to demonstrate their recreated Bombe.

+Additionally the code in generic BASIC and an explaintaion is provided in the file [bombBASIC.txt](bombeBASIC.txt)

+And a version of the code that will run on an Arduino is available here: [bombcode.ino](/bombecode/bombcode.ino)

 ## Authors

 * **Simon Jansen** - [Asciimation](http://www.asciimation.co.nz)